iabraham/bioe205/lectures/lec02/index.md

 \dfrac{d}{dt}\left(g(t)\right)\\
 &= f'(t) + k g'(t)
 \end{align*}
-which obeys the definition of linearity and so we are done.}{
+which obeys the definition of linearity and so we are done ... or are we?}{
 **Or are we?**\\
 We cheated a bit and split/distributed the $\dfrac{d}{dt}$ operation over addition.
 How do we know we allowed to do this?
 The answer is to